wadevenz/T2A2_API/README.md

 ```
 ### **HTTP Method** - GET

-Retrieve a single team from the database.
+Retrieve a single location from the database.

 **Route or Path** - http://localhost:8080/locations/<int:location_id>